On the bright-end of the UV luminosity functions of galaxies at $z \sim 0.6-1.2$: Luminosity function and Luminosity density

 \subsection{Schechter function parameters}

 We analyse the galaxy distribution in the redshift -magnitude space by comparing it to a galaxy LF model using maximum likelihood.
+Similar techniques were first applied to galaxy luminosity functions by \citet{1979ApJ...232..352S}.
 We use the Schechter function \citep{1976ApJ...203..297S} to model the galaxy LF in each redshift bin.
 It is parametrised as,

 the product of an exponential function and a power law, which dictate the shape at bright and faint magnitudes respectively.
 The shape transitions from the power law of slope $\alpha$, to the exponential form at the knee of the LF, described by $M^{*}$.
-The LF is normalised by the characteristic number density $\phi^{*}$.\\ We convolve the Schechter function model with the error distributions (see Fig. \ref{fig:hist}) obtained from the completeness simulations in section \ref{sec:2.3}.
-These histograms are normalised by the number of sources for each magnitude that are inserted into the image.
+The LF is normalised by the characteristic number density $\phi^{*}$.\\ We convolve the Schechter function model with the error distributions of magnitudes ($P\left(M^\prime|M\right)$; where $M$ and $M^\prime$ are the true and observed magnitudes; see Fig. \ref{fig:hist}) obtained from the completeness simulations in Section \ref{sec:2.3}.
+These histograms are normalised by the number of sources for each magnitude that are inserted into the image (see \citet{2021MNRAS.506..473P} and \citet{2022MNRAS.511.4882S} for details on the propagation of measurement uncertainties in the estimation of the LF parameter), so completeness at the corresponding magnitude is accounted for.